mitmedialab/music-signaling/README.md

 ## How to run this platform (Tested for Ubuntu/ OS X):
 ### You only need to run these steps once.
 1. Clone this repository to your local machine.
-2. (You may wish to install all dependencies in a virtual-env.)
-You will need portaudio if you don't have it already:
+2. You will need portaudio if you don't have it already:
 ```
 brew install portaudio
 ```